ICC to seek warrants against Russians over alleged Ukraine war crimes - source | Law-Order

 ICC to seek warrants against Russians over alleged Ukraine war crimes - source

 The prosecutor of the ICC is expected to ask a pre-trial judge to approve issuing warrants against several Russians for the abduction of children from Ukraine to Russia and the targeting of civilian infrastructure in Ukraine, said the source, who commented on condition of anonymity.
-It was unclear which Russian individuals the ICC would seek warrants for or exactly when.
+It was unclear which Russian individuals the ICC prosecutor would seek warrants for or exactly when, but the warrants could include the crime of genocide, said the source.

-It was unclear which Russian individuals the ICC would seek warrants for or exactly when.
+It was unclear which Russian individuals the ICC prosecutor would seek warrants for or exactly when, but the warrants could include the crime of genocide, said the source.
 The office of the prosecutor at the ICC declined to comment.
+Russia's defence ministry did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)